Hi, I’m Ronnie Walter.

 I told my first-grade teacher I was going to be an illustrator when I grew up.
 Fast forward through art school, a bunch of jobs in sales, commercial printing sales, design, and art direction…and just like that—I became an illustrator!
 Since I’ve always loved “the fun stuff,” I began licensing my work onto fabric, stickers, giftware, home décor, calendars, and lots of other fun stuff, including more greeting cards than I could count.

-My husband, the delightful and talented Jim Marcotte and I merged our talents (and many small appliances), and launched Two Town Studios, an art licensing agency.
+I 2001, Jim Marcotte and I merged our talents and launched Two Town Studios, an art licensing agency.
 We helped develop the careers of dozens of artists while securing licensing agreements on their behalf for over 12 years.
 Those experiences led me to teaching classes and coaching artists who were on their own journey toward making a mark on the world with their art.

-But over the years another voice kept calling to me.
+And another voice kept calling to me.
 The one that continued to remind me of my love for color and abstraction.
 I have always been attracted to the work of Richard Diebenkorn, Willem De Kooning, Franz Kline, and especially Helen Frankenthaler.
 So, I started painting.
 A lot.
 I’ve entered (and been accepted into) a few shows, and the reception has been gratifying.
 I work on both paper and canvas in acrylic, often using other media as well like pastels, colored pencils, and graphite.
-I will continue to add to the gallery, so I invite you to stop by often to see what’s cooking in the studio.